Fact Sheet - Changes to the GIPA Act for agencies

 NCAT may make a restraint order that applies to the access applicant and others who are acting in concert with the applicant: new section 110(1).

-A new subsection 110(3) sets out the circumstances in which a restraint order may be limited, for example, to a particular time period.
-A new subsection 110(5A) sets out factors that NCAT may consider when deciding whether to approve an access application being made by a person subject to a restraint order.
+The added subsection 110(3) sets out the circumstances in which a restraint order may be limited, for example, to a particular time period.
+Subsection 110(5A) sets out factors that NCAT may consider when deciding whether to approve an access application being made by a person subject to a restraint order.

 1.16 Report on improper conduct